Lux-AI-Challenge/Lux-Design-S2/specs.md

 Factories also **gain power** equal to the number of their own connected lichen tiles each turn.
 For example, a factory with 12 attached lichen tiles (of any lichen value) gains 62 power each turn as opposed to the default 50.

-When rubble is added to a tile, that tile **loses all lichen.** Additionally, robots can dig on a tile with lichen and reduce it over time.
+When rubble is added to a tile, that tile **loses all lichen.**

+Additionally, robots can dig on a tile with lichen and reduce it over time.
+If all lichen on a tile is removed in this way, rubble is added preventing lichen from regrowing back immediately.

 If a number of lichen tiles get disconnected from your factory (due to some rubble being added to a tile or being dug out), they cannot be watered (and thus will lose 1 lichen value) until connected again through lichen tiles.
 These tiles still count to your score however.